Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.7Location

-Why for business — Pan Pacific Singapore is the working Pan Pacific group's working Singapore flagship — the property is the working multi-storey atrium-tower next to Suntec Convention Centre, with the working signature 35-storey atrium that is the working Singapore's tallest hotel-atrium.
-Seven hu…
+Why for business: Pan Pacific Singapore is the Pan Pacific group's Singapore flagship, the property is the multi-storey atrium-tower next to Suntec Convention Centre, with the signature 35-storey atrium, Singapore's tallest hotel atrium.
+A room count near eight hundred keeps group availability workable even in convention weeks.

-Best room: Pan Pacific Suite (the working flagship) or Premier Suntec View Room for the working entry-level option.
+Best room: Pan Pacific Suite (the flagship) or Premier Suntec View Room for the entry-level option.

 Civic District (Bugis) · ★★★★★ · from S$400/night